 And God Created Woman is the 1956 French movie that turned then-largely unknown Brigitte Bardot into an international sex symbol.
 Bardot plays Juliette, a sensual 18-year-old orphan who scandalizes her guardians with her propensity for nudity.
 To avoid going back to the orphanage, she marries Michel (Jean-Louis Trintignant), though it’s his brother (Christian Marquand) she’s in love with.
 The romantic drama is ultimately a story about Juliette’s affairs and the heartbreak caused by a beautiful woman desired by so many.

 Channing Tatum, Joe Manganiello, Matt Bomer, Matthew McConaughey, and Adam Rodriguez star as Tampa-based gyrating strippers in Magic Mike.
 Directed by Steven Soderbergh, the 2012 dramedy is loosely inspired by Tatum’s former life as a stripper and has more than a few unforgettable striptease sequences.
-Tatum and McConaughey both garnered several nominations for their performances, and a sequel, Magic Mike XXL, followed in 2015.
+Tatum and McConaughey both garnered several nominations for their performances.

 Sex And The City: The Movie